 - Change table

-- Sun shade for car windows
+- Sunshade for car windows

 - Diaper Bag

-Being a mum is a great joy and while it can be stressful sometimes ( especially in those first few months ) the most Important thing you both will need is lots of love and rest !!
+Being a mum is a great joy and while it can be stressful sometimes ( especially in those first few months ) the most important thing you both will need is lots of love and rest !!

-we have tried our best to give a detailed description of all the essentials things your newborn needs.
+we have tried our best to give a detailed description of all the essential things your newborn needs.
 However, don’t stress too much if the list looks daunting or tedious. we have condensed all the information in a checklist below to keep it easy and simple

-Just remember you can improvise with a lot of things at home and take all the help you can get in the form of gifts , housework, cooking etc !
+Just remember you can improvise with a lot of things at home and take all the help you can get in the form of gifts, housework, cooking, etc!

 Wishing you a happy and enjoyable mummyhood !!